fractus-io/keras-tutorial/README.md

  * save/load a model

 In a next chapter we will show you how Keras helps us in order to easily implement mentioned steps.

+## >Deep Learning Models

+### <a id="41"></a>Keras Models

+Idea behined Keras is to be user friendly, modular, easy to extend.
+The API is ***designed for human beings, not machines,*** and ***follows best practices for reducing cognitive load***.

+Neural layers, cost functions, optimizers, initialization schemes, activation functions, and regularization schemes are all standalone modules that you can combine to create a models.
+New modules are simple to add, as new classes and functions.

+Keras Model API is used define neural network architecture by defining input layer, hidden layers, output layers, number of neurons in each layer, activation function for each layer etc.

+The Model is the core Keras data structure.
+There are two main types of models available in Keras:
+* the Sequential API
+* the Functional API

+The easiest way of creating a model in Keras is by using the sequential API, which lets you stack one layer after the other.
+The problem with the sequential API is that it doesn’t allow models to have multiple inputs or outputs, which are needed for some problems.
+Nevertheless, the sequential API is a perfect choice for most problems.